Village People: 1977–1979

-The group's fame peaked in 1979 with a three-month North American tour, several appearances on The Merv Griffin Show and American Bandstand, and performing with Bob Hope to entertain US troops.
+The group's contemporary fame peaked in 1979 with a three-month North American tour, several appearances on The Merv Griffin Show and American Bandstand, and performing with Bob Hope to entertain US troops.
 They were also featured on the cover of Rolling Stone, Vol. 289, April 19, 1979.

-Willis left the group in August 1979, during production of the upcoming musical movie tentatively titled Discoland: Where the Music Never Ends.
-He was replaced by Ray Simpson, the brother of Valerie Simpson (of Ashford & Simpson) who had previously sung background vocals with the group on their 1979 tour.
+Willis left the group in August 1979, during production of the upcoming musical movie tentatively titled Discoland: Where the Music Never Ends (retitled Can't Stop The Music).
+He was replaced by Ray Simpson, brother of Valerie Simpson (of Ashford & Simpson), who had previously sung background vocals with the group on their 1979 tour.
 The end of 1979 saw the release of Live and Sleazy, a double album featuring Victor Willis on lead vocals on the "Live" disc and Simpson's debut with the group on the "Sleazy" disc.

 1980–1985

-In June 1980, the feature film now retitled Can't Stop the Music was released.
-The film was directed by Nancy Walker, written by Allan Carr and Bronte Woodard, music and lyrics by Jacques Morali (except Willis who penned the lyrics to "Milkshake" and "Magic Night") and starring Steve Guttenberg, Valerie Perrine, Jean-Claude Billmaer, and Bruce Jenner.
-By the time it was released disco's popularity had waned.
-At the March 1981 Golden Raspberry Awards, the movie was named Worst Picture and Worst Screenplay, and was nominated in almost all the other categories.
-Although the title song became a club play chart success and moderate radio hit, it was nominated for Worst Original Song "Razzie" and did not live up to sales expectations, never obtaining gold status as a single or album.
-The soundtrack also featured the talents of David London, who under his real name Dennis "Fergie" Frederiksen became the future lead singer of Toto and one of the main contributors to Village People's next album.
+In June 1980, the feature film Can't Stop the Music was released.
+The film was directed by Nancy Walker, written by Allan Carr and Bronte Woodard, had music and lyrics by Jacques Morali (except Willis, who penned the lyrics to "Milkshake" and "Magic Night") and starred Steve Guttenberg, Valerie Perrine, Jean-Claude Billmaer, and Caitlyn Jenner.
+The film was a box office failure, except in Australia.
+By the time it was released, disco's popularity had waned.
+At the 1st Golden Raspberry Awards, the movie won two Razzies for Worst Picture and Worst Screenplay; it was also nominated in almost all the other categories.
+Although the title song became a club play chart success and moderate radio hit, it was nominated for the Razzie for Worst Original Song and did not live up to sales expectations, never obtaining gold status as a single or album.
+The soundtrack also featured the talents of David London, who (under his real name Dennis "Fergie" Frederiksen) became the future lead singer of the rock band Toto and one of the main contributors to Village People's next album.
 The group embarked on a tour in promotion of the film in Australia and Japan.
 The Japanese show was filmed at Budokan and released on DVD as Village People Live In Japan.

-The group appeared in the November 22, 1980, episode of Love Boat (season four, episode seven).
+The group appeared in the November 22, 1980 episode of The Love Boat (season four, episode seven).
 At the end of 1980, Jeff Olson joined the group as the cowboy.